 Bye, Bye Blackheads!

-- Hormones cause excess oil to be produced inside the pore, which prevents it from flowing naturally to the surface.
+- When too much oil is produced inside the pore, it has difficultly flowing freely to the surface.

-- That excess flow of oil gets backed up, and then it mixes with built-up dead skin cells that cannot be shed normally.
+- As the flow of oil gets backed up, it mixes with the built-up dead skin that isn’t shedding (exfoliating) as efficiently as it should.

 What Can You Do to Get Rid of Blackheads?

 To start getting rid of blackheads, you need products that can do all of the following: